Observation of $\psi(3686)\to \gamma \eta(1405)$ via $\eta(1405)\to f_0(980)\pi^0$: Event selection and data analysis

 After requiring the invariant mass of the $\pi^+\pi^-\pi^0$ system~($M(\pi^+\pi^-\pi^0)$) to be in the $\eta(1405)$ mass region ($(1.13, 1.93)$~GeV/$c^{2}$), the $\pi^+\pi^-$ invariant mass~($M(\pi^+\pi^-)$) is shown in Fig.~\ref{fig:f0980_fitresult}, where a clear $f_0(980)$ signal can be observed.
 An unbinned maximum likelihood fit is performed to the $M(\pi^+\pi^-)$ distribution.
 In the fit, the $f_0(980)$ signal is modeled with a Breit-Wigner function, with the mass and width determined to be $\rm M=986.07\pm1.66$~MeV/$c^2$ and $\Gamma=21.23\pm5.68$~MeV/$c^2$, respectively.
 Furthermore, the smooth backgrounds, mainly from $\psi(3686)\to\gamma\chi_{cJ(J=0,1,2)}$ with $\chi_{cJ}\to\pi^+\pi^-\pi^0$ and $\psi(3686)\to\pi^+\pi^-\pi^0\pi^0$, are described using a third-order Chebychev polynomial.
 A further requirement of $0.96$~GeV/$c^{2}$ $<M(\pi^+\pi^-)<1.02$~GeV/$c^{2}$ is used to select $f_0(980)$ candidates.

 After applying the above selection criteria, the $M(\pi^+\pi^-\pi^0)$ distribution in the region of interest $(1.13, 1.93)$~GeV/$c^{2}$ is shown in Fig.~\ref{fig:eta1405_fitresult}, exhibiting a distinct $\eta(1405)$ signal.
 To determine the $\eta(1405)$ signal yield, an unbinned maximum likelihood fit is performed to the $M(\pi^+\pi^-\pi^0)$ distribution.
-In the fit, the $\eta(1405)$ and $f_{1}(1285)$ signals are modeled using the MC-simulated shape convolved with a Gaussian function to account for the resolution difference between data and MC simulation.
-The parameters of the Gaussian are floated.
+In the fit, the $\eta(1405)$ and $f_{1}(1285)$ signals are modeled using the MC-simulated shape convolved with a Gaussian function with floating parameters.
 The background is described by the $f_{0}(980)$ sidebands, 0.90~GeV/$c^{2}$ $<M(\pi^+\pi^-)<0.94$~GeV/$c^{2}$ and 1.04~GeV/$c^{2}$ $<M(\pi^+\pi^-)<1.08$~GeV/$c^{2}$, and the yield is fixed to the value estimated from the $M(\pi^+\pi^-)$ fit result.
 Assuming no interference, the fit result is shown in Fig.~\ref{fig:eta1405_fitresult}, and the $\eta(1405)$ signal yield is determined to be $N_{\rm signal}=195.33\pm22.43$, with a statistical significance of $10.9\sigma$, which is calculated from the likelihood difference ($\Delta$lnL=64.77) and the change in degrees of freedom ($\Delta$ndf=3) between fits with and without the $\eta(1405)$ signal component.
 The branching fraction is calculated as